Giannis Antetokounmpo’s $1.8 Million Wisconsin Mansion Was Previously Owned by 2 Former Bucks

 As the 15th pick of the 2013 NBA Draft, Giannis‘ first NBA contract was life-changing money.
 But it was far from what he’d later receive as he transformed from a raw athlete to a dominant superstar.

 After earning less than $3 million a year through his first four professional campaigns, Antetokounmpo’s four-year, $100 million extension kicked in for the 2017-18 season.
 In one season, he went from making just under $3 million to over $22 million a year.
-And he used some of that influx of cash to buy a seven-figure home in town.
+And he used some of that influx of cash to buy a seven-figure home.

-In 2018, the Greek Freak traded in his downtown Milwaukee apartment for a $1.8 million mansion in River Hills, a small village in Milwaukee County.
-At the time of purchase, Antetokounmpo’s 9,000-square-foot home had six bedrooms, seven-and-a-half bathrooms, plus a game room, theater room, wine cellar, workout room, in-ground pool, and guest house.
+In 2018, reports Urban Milwaukee, the Greek Freak traded in his downtown Milwaukee apartment for a $1.8 million mansion in River Hills, a small village in Milwaukee County.
+At the time of purchase, Antetokounmpo’s 9,000-square-foot home had six bedrooms, seven-and-a-half bathrooms, a game room, a theater room, a wine cellar, a workout room, an in-ground pool, and a guest house.